 The economy of Egypt traditionally depends heavily on agriculture, tourism and cash remittances from Egyptians working abroad, mainly in Saudi Arabia and the Gulf countries.
 Egypt also relies on foreign aid from a number of countries.
 The 2016 unemployment rate rests at 13.1% but price hikes and austerity measures had resulted in an inflation rate of almost 33 percent by August 2017.

 Since the tumult of the Arab Spring, the Egyptian economy has plummeted.
 Rapid population growth and the limited amount of arable land are straining the country’s resources and economy, and political unrest has often paralyzed government efforts to address the problems.
 Weak growth and limited foreign exchange earnings have made public finances unsustainable, leaving authorities dependent on expensive borrowing for deficit finance and on Gulf allies to help cover the import bill.
 Tourism has been affected by the sporadic but ongoing violence targeting both Egyptian citizens and foreign visitors, in addition to the COVID-19 pandemic.

 In 2015-16, higher levels of foreign investment contributed to a slight rebound in GDP growth after a particularly depressed post-revolution period.
 In 2016, Cairo enacted a value-added tax, implemented fuel and electricity subsidy cuts, and floated its currency, which led to a sharp depreciation of the pound and corresponding inflation.
 In November 2016, the IMF approved a $12 billion, three-year loan for Egypt and disbursed the first $2.75 billion tranche (CIA World Factbook).
 Economists have said the government needs the IMF loan to ensure that Egypt’s poorest people can afford to buy food—and to prevent riots by frustrated citizens.
 The rising prices of imported goods during the summer of 2016 caused a shortage of subsidized baby formula, basic goods like sugar and common pharmaceuticals.
 Nonetheless, at the end of September of that year, after announcing plans to build and launch a satellite, al-Sisi asked Egyptian citizens to donate their spare change to a fund to alleviate government debt.
 Public reaction was not favorable.
-The population generally also has disapproved of the island exchange deal with Saudi Arabia, accusing al-Sisi of selling the territory in exchange for Saudi largesse.
+The population also generally disapproved of the island exchange deal with Saudi Arabia, accusing al-Sisi of selling the territory in exchange for Saudi largesse.